 Overcoming Pain, Suffering, and Grief

-1. Some thoughts this morning… First, to explain the difference between pain and suffering: pain is inevitable, suffering is optional.
-All humans feel various amounts of pain throughout their lives: it is a common-ground experience we share with countless other living creatures.
-Our mental reactions to paindefense mechanisms of the ego — are the source of suffering, which traps us in the endless cycle of rebirth and existence in which we always live at the mercy of fear, consumed by our attempts to avoid immediate pain and chase temporary pleasure.
+1. The difference between pain and suffering is, at its simplest, that pain is inevitable, and suffering is optional.
+Pain is a common-ground experience we share with all other humans and countless other living creatures.
+Our mental reactions to paindefense mechanisms of the ego — are the source of suffering.
+This suffering is the trap of endless cycles of rebirth, an existence in which we always live at the mercy of fear, consumed by our attempts to avoid immediate pain and chase temporary pleasure.

-2. While suffering is an entirely mental phenomenon, as it is reactive and inventive, and physical wounds are the unavoidable flaring up of our nervous system to understand that our body is in tangible distress, what prevents us from attaining greater spiritual understanding is the destructive power of grief, a state of suffering so severe it affects the physical composition of the brain and body.
+2. While suffering is an entirely mental phenomenon, as it is reactive and inventive, pain is a product of the nervous system, an intricate series of electrical and chemical reactions that serve as a survival mechanism: a natural, autonomic, unavoidable reminder of our mortality.
+What often prevents us from attaining greater spiritual understanding is the destructive power of grief, a state of suffering so severe it affects the physical composition of the brain and body, thus blurring the line between pain and suffering for even the most practiced among us.

 4. Like all other types of suffering, grief is still rooted in the ego, the ephemeral and false “sense of self” that tries to convince us that we are anything but the emptiness of living potential, a collection of energy, of continuously transitory states, which can seem destabilizing in contrast with all the things that exist in reality that we feel that we need to collect in order to survive.